harsman/dyalog-mode/README.md

 Arrays are always read-only and cannot be edited.

-Indenting large regions or large files all at once uses a very suboptimal algorithm and is therefore very slow.

-In versions of Dyalog before 14.0, if you invoke Emacs to edit the current function suspended in the debugger from inside the debugger and change that function, the debuggers display of the function's source code isn't updated.
+In versions of Dyalog before 14.0, if you invoke Emacs to edit the current function suspended in the debugger from inside the debugger and fix that function, the debuggers display of the function's source code isn't updated.

 Traditional operators are currently not supported, they can be edited, but can cause errors in indentation and the defun navigation commands won't work.

+If you invoke Emacs to edit the name under the cursor in the Dyalog editor, any line number specified is ignored, e.g. even if you edit FUNC[3] Emacs won't open with the cursor on line 3.
+This is a Dyalog limitation, the required information isn't available from within the editor.